catenax-ng/tx-dft-frontend/docs/user-guide/README.md

 The table includes below columns:

-- Asset ID (ID of the Asset);
+- Asset ID (ID of the Asset)
-- Consumer Counter Party Address (Counter party address of the contract agreement);
+- Consumer Counter Party Address (Counter party address of the contract agreement)
-- Signing Date (Signing date of the contract agreement);
+- Signing Date (Signing date of the contract agreement)
-- End Date (End date of the contract agreement, if duration restriction under usage policies is unrestricted while creating data then there is no end date and its unlimited);
-- Status (FINALIZED or TERMINATED or ERROR or DECLINED);
+- Status (FINALIZED or TERMINATED or ERROR or DECLINED)

 ## Help